kuhchung/kuhchung.github.io/pages/Running-the-Moga-Business.md

 ## Cycling your days
 Once your farm and fish empire is running, *always* sleep at night.
 This allows your boats and farm to advance another half day, accelerating their output.

-In order to advance from day to night, you have to either freehunt or go on a quest that takes at least five minutes (TODO: test or get a source on this.)
+In order to advance from day to night, you have to either freehunt or go on a quest that takes at least two minutes (TODO: test or get a source on this.)
 If you go to freehunt, grab Spider Webs (area 7), grill some Rare or Well-Done Steaks (up to you), grab some Dung, and return to Moga Village.
 If it didn't turn to nighttime, go back out and spend a little longer.

 ## Welcome to the city!
 We have markets!
 Welcome to Loc Lac!
 Did you show up in a Helios/Selene mix, proving to other hunters that you completed Moga Village and are kitted out with the best equipment Low Rank has to offer?
 Ah, well, no matter.